-We use the following three datasets:
+We use the following four datasets:

-- Features: In 2018, Tan et al. [24] created a dataset for phishing detection comprised of 48 URL-based and HTML-based features extracted from 5000 phishing webpages and 5000 legitimate webpages.
-The webpages included in this dataset were downloaded from January to May 2015 and from May to June 2017.
+- DS-Cnt-Ftrs: In 2018, Tan et al. [30] created a dataset for phishing detection comprised of 48 URL-based and HTML-based features extracted from 5000 phishing webpages and 5000 legitimate webpages.
+The web pages included in this dataset were downloaded from January to May 2015 and from May to June 2017.
 The phishing webpage sources are PhishTank.com and OpenPhish.com, and the legitimate webpage sources are Alexa and CommonCrawl.org.
 In 2020, Shirazi et al. [6] extended this dataset using adversarial sample generation.
 Using the same features, they used an autoencoder to generate samples mimicking existing websites while containing features designed to bypass trained machine learning phishing detection models.
-This extended the dataset by adding 10,000 phishing webpages and 10,000 legitimate webpages, and we use this version of the dataset. - URL: To investigate deep-learning approaches on URLs directly, we create a dataset of 10,955 phishing URLs from PhishTank.com and 10,955 legitimate URLs from CommonCrawl.org.
+This extended the dataset by adding 10,000 phishing web pages and 10,000 legitimate web pages, and we use this version of the dataset. - DS-URL-Ftrs: We select the URL-related features from the DS-Cnt-Ftrs dataset and create a subset of it.
+This new dataset has 31 out of the 48 features available in the original dataset. - DS-URL-Only: To investigate deep-learning approaches on URLs directly, we create a dataset of 10,955 phishing URLs from PhishTank.com and 10,955 legitimate URLs from CommonCrawl.org.
 The phishing URLs include sites discovered until November 27, 2020, when we downloaded the dataset.
-The legitimate URLs include websites from randomly selected files from January 2018 until November 2020.

-• URLV: To use a URL-specific vocabulary, we create a dataset of 1,730,754 websites from CommonCrawl.org.
+The legitimate URLs include websites from randomly selected files from the period of January 2018 to November 2020. - DS-URL-Vocab: To use a URL-specific vocabulary, we create a dataset of 1,730,754 websites from CommonCrawl.org.
 Since the CommonCrawl.org corpus contains petabytes of data collected since 2008, to include a variety of websites, we randomly selected URLs from January 2018 until November 2020.